-

 Both virtual and traditional firewalls play critical roles in network security.
 Virtual firewalls are not better than hardware firewalls or vice versa.
 Each is appropriate for different scenarios.

-Differences Between Virtual Firewalls and Hardware Firewalls
+Differences Between Virtual Firewalls and Hardware Firewalls | ||

-Parameters Virtual firewall Hardware firewall
+Parameters | Virtual firewall | Hardware firewall |

--Operates on a security operating system typically run on generic hardware with a virtualization layer on top
+Form factors | Software -Installed on server or virtual machine -Operates on a security operating system typically run on generic hardware with a virtualization layer on top |

-Installed between network elements and connected devices
+Physical, individual appliance Installed between network elements and connected devices |

-Complexity Quick, easy deployment using cloud automation tools
+Complexity | Quick, easy deployment using cloud automation tools Usable for non-network security experts |

-Requires physical activities, like rearranging cables and establishing configuration parameters using a command line interface
+Requires physical activities, like rearranging cables and establishing configuration parameters using a command line interface Skilled staff are required for installation and management |

-Costs and ROI Less costly to deploy and maintain
+Costs and ROI | Less costly to deploy and maintain Virtual firewalls can provide a significant ROI. |

-Usually require higher initial investment in hardware and ongoing expense of staff
+Usually require higher initial investment in hardware and ongoing expense of staff ROI equates to savings by preventing attacks, which is difficult to calculate |

 Types of Firewalls Defined and Explained